-2020 wasn’t a great year, and 2021 isn’t looking any better for some of us.
-The triggers have been endless, too: a world-wide pandemic, home schooling, racial violence, isolation, storms, natural disasters, and let’s not forget politics.
-And all of this has a psychological toll on our bodies and our brains.
-Friends, 2021 is kicking normies off the ledge left and right, so it is 100% okay to feel however you feel right now.
-Whether you’re feeling angry, anxious, cagey, or just WTAF, it’s okay.
+Listen: holidays are hard.
+The triggers triggers this past year have been endless, too: a war, pandemic, home schooling, racial violence, isolation, storms, natural disasters, and on and on.
+All of this has a psychological toll on our bodies and our brains.
+Friends, 2022 kicked a lot of folks off the ledge, so it is 100% okay to feel however you feel right now.
+Whether you’re feeling angry, anxious, cagey, or just done with 2022, it’s okay.

 Let’s take time to talk about ways to cope and try to get as close to “normal” as we can, whatever “normal” means.

 I’m not getting all woo-woo on you.
 In my opinion, guided meditation is the single easiest thing we can do to self-adjust; it’s easy to do, easy to access resources (free on YouTube!), and takes as little as 5-10 minutes.
 We can do it in our car, on our work break, or before bed to unplug from a hectic day.

 The purpose of guided meditation is to slow our minds down and relax, and it’s perfect for beginners who have never tried meditation or mindfulness.
 Guided meditation is a lot like listening to an audio book.
 A soothing voice tells us exactly what to visualize and how to wind down, and there is usually some relaxing music in the background.

 Rather than pushing intrusive thoughts away, guided meditation encourages our brains to replace those thoughts with something more relaxing and to stay anchored in the present moment.
 Guided meditation takes the guesswork out of the mechanics; all we have to do is follow the suggestions of the soothing voice.
 Sometimes this is guided breathing or visualizing a relaxing setting.
 It’s too easy.